ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-5.md

 Notice how the terminal appears to stop and you don't get a new line for a command.
 This is because the server waits and listens continuously for web requests.
 To stop the server and run commands, hold control and press the "c" key.
 This is the interrupt key sequence and will stop nearly all programs in the terminal.

 Now that our server is running, let's go to your browser and request our page.
 Our server is running on our local computer and not an external IP, so we use a special internal IP called "localhost".
 This IP address can be accessed with the name "localhost" or the IP address 127.0.0.1.
 Let's request the localhost IP on port 8080.
-Type "127.0.0.1:8080" into your browser and press enter.
+Visit [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser.

 When the page loads, you should see the words "Hello world!" printed on the screen.